Choosing Search Terms

 (login and look at Visitor search terms)

 This function lets you see exactly how a person who typed in a specific search term navigated through your site.
-In terms of conversion rates, you can see how visitors, or customers, who entered with a specific search term behaved.
+In terms of conversion rates, you can see how visitors or customers who entered with a specific search term behaved.
 Did they make a purchase?
-Did they subscribe?
+Did they subscribe as well?
 If you are selling products or services on your site, this type of information will tell you exactly who your market is.
 More specific examples involve determining why traffic is or isn’t following a certain path or click-stream through your site.